Morketh/MaNGOS-Tuts/mangos_tut_rpm.md

 ```
 at this point you should have a clean working environment ready to go. and now we can start pull down the MaNGOS sources and set up our build environment.
 ###Build Environment
- At this tI'me lets create our base directory tree from my home directory I'm going to create a SOURCES directory in which i will run all my git clones it is in this base directory where i keep all of my code.
+ At this time lets create our base directory tree from my home directory I'm going to create a SOURCES directory in which i will run all my git clones it is in this base directory where i keep all of my code.
  I'm going to create all of these directories in order to keep all of my repositories organized in a somewhat orderly fashion.
  ```bash
  mkdir SOURCES